corielljacob/discordBot/README.md

 # discordBot
-Personal discord bot with silly inside jokes between myself and girlfriend
+Personal discord bot with silly inside jokes

 Very basic framework designed for responding to user messages and replying to those messages in whatever channel they are sent in.